 The sixteen people charged in this case were highly engaged party activists who falsely claimed to be Michigan's 2020 electoral college delegation and sent their votes to the President of the U.S. Senate (Mike Pence), the National Archivist, and the Michigan Secretary of State.
 These cases are proceeding through the courts.

 In alphabetical order by last name, they are:

 - Kathy Berden, National Committeewoman of the Republican Party of Michigan.
-Berden was arraigned on August 10 and is scheduled next to appear for a preliminary exam on October 12. - William (Hank) Choate, Former Chair of the Jackson County Republican Party.
-Choate was arraigned on August 1 and is scheduled next to appear for a preliminary exam on November 2. - Amy Facchinello, Former Executive Board Member of the Genesee County Republican Party.
-Facchinello was arraigned on August 10 and is scheduled next to appear for a preliminary exam on October 12. - Clifford Frost, Member of the Michigan Republican Party State Committee.
-Frost was arraigned on August 10 and is scheduled next to appear for a probable cause conference on September 7. - Stanley Grot, Shelby Township Clerk and Chair of the 10th District Republican Party.
+Berden's preliminary exam is scheduled for December 13-14. - William (Hank) Choate, Former Chair of the Jackson County Republican Party.
+Choate's preliminary examination is scheduled for January 30-31, 2024. - Amy Facchinello, Former Executive Board Member of the Genesee County Republican Party.
+Facchinello's preliminary exam is scheduled for December 13-14.
+Facchinello's motion to remove her case was rejected by the federal District Court.
+In his order, the judge concluded that presidential electors are not federal officers for removal purposes and that Facchinello never became a real presidential elector. - Clifford Frost, Member of the Michigan Republican Party State Committee.
+Frost's preliminary examination has not been scheduled.
+The judge rejected Frost's motion to dismiss his case based on statements made by AG Nessel regarding the false electors. - Stanley Grot, Shelby Township Clerk and Chair of the 10th District Republican Party.
 Following the announcement of charges, the Department of State's Bureau of Elections removed Grot from his election duties.
-Grot was arraigned on August 8 and is scheduled next to appear for a preliminary exam on November 2. - John Haggard, Owner of Haggard's Plumbing and Heating.
-Haggard was arraigned on August 10 and is scheduled next to appear for a preliminary exam on November 2. - Mary-Ann Henry, Treasurer of the Greater Oakland Republican Club.
-Henry was arraigned on July 21.
-She is scheduled next to appear for a preliminary exam on October 12. - Timothy King, Member of the Executive Committee of the Washtenaw County Republican Party and 12th District Republican Committee.
-King was arraigned on August 10 and is scheduled next to appear for a preliminary exam on November 2. - Michele Lundgren, a Precinct Delegate in 2020 for District 146.
-Lundgren was arraigned on August 10 and scheduled next to appear for a preliminary exam on October 12. - Meshawn Maddock, former Co-Chair of the Michigan Republican Party.
-Maddock was arraigned on July 25.
-She is scheduled next to appear for a preliminary exam on October 12. - James Renner, a Precinct Delegate in 2020 for Watertown Township.
-Renner was arraigned on August 10 and is scheduled next to appear for a preliminary exam on November 2. - Mayra Rodriguez, Grosse Pointe Farms chair for the 14th District Republican Committee.
-Rodriguez was arraigned on August 10 and is scheduled next to appear for a preliminary exam on November 2. - Rose Rook, Former Van Buren County GOP chair.
-Rook was arraigned on August 8 is scheduled next to appear for a preliminary exam on November 2. - Marian Sheridan, Co-Founder of the Michigan Conservative Coalition.
-Sheridan was arraigned on August 7 and is scheduled next to appear for a probable cause conference on December 15. - Ken Thompson, former chairman of the Ionia County Republican Party's Convention.
-Thompson was arraigned on August 10 and is scheduled next to appear for a preliminary exam on October 12. - Kent Vanderwood, Chair of the Second District Republican Committee of Michigan.
-Vanderwood was arraigned on August 10 and is scheduled next to appear for a preliminary exam on November 2.
+Grot's preliminary examination is scheduled for January 30-31, 2024. - John Haggard, Owner of Haggard's Plumbing and Heating.
+Haggard's preliminary examination is scheduled for December 13-14. - Mary-Ann Henry, Treasurer of the Greater Oakland Republican Club.
+Henry's preliminary exam is scheduled for December 13-14.
+The judge rejected Henry's motion to dismiss her case based on statements made by AG Nessel regarding the false electors. - Timothy King, Member of the Executive Committee of the Washtenaw County Republican Party and 12th District Republican Committee.
+King's preliminary examination has not been scheduled.
+The court has ordered a mental evaluation for King, after his lawyer made claims that King suffers from 'delusional" and 'illogical" thinking that makes it difficult for him to understand the gravity of the charges he faces in this case. - Michele Lundgren, a Precinct Delegate in 2020 for District 146.
+Lundgren's preliminary exam is scheduled for December 13-14. - Meshawn Maddock, former Co-Chair of the Michigan Republican Party.
+Maddock's preliminary exam is scheduled for December 13-14. - James Renner, a Precinct Delegate in 2020 for Watertown Township.
+Renner had all his charges dropped in mid-October after it was announced he had entered into a cooperating agreement with AG Nessel. - Mayra Rodriguez, Grosse Pointe Farms chair for the 14th District Republican Committee.
+Rodriguez's preliminary examination is scheduled for January 30-31, 2024. - Rose Rook, Former Van Buren County GOP chair.
+Rook's preliminary examination is scheduled for January 30-31, 2024. - Marian Sheridan, Co-Founder of the Michigan Conservative Coalition.
+Sheridan's preliminary examination has not been scheduled.

+- Ken Thompson, former chairman of the Ionia County Republican Party's Convention.
+Thompson's preliminary exam is scheduled for December 13-14.
+Thompson and his attorney failed to appear at a scheduled court hearing in October. - Kent Vanderwood, Chair of the Second District Republican Committee of Michigan.
+Vanderwood's preliminary examination is scheduled for January 30-31, 2024.